 Chapter 2: Groucho activity in the developing embryo

-Abstract

 Introduction

 The corepressor Groucho (Gro) is a crucial regulator of gene expression throughout development and is centrally involved in the establishment of embryonic patterning in the early Drosophila embryo.
 Through its interaction with numerous sequence-specific transcription factors (repressors), Gro is crucial to the spatial and temporal restriction of gene expression beginning very early in embryonic development and continuing throughout larval and pupal development.
 As Gro mRNA is maternally deposited in the oocyte, high levels of the protein are present from the onset of development, and as such Gro participates in many of the earliest transcriptional decisions in the embryo.
 Due to the highly-connected position of Gro in the developmental regulatory network, changes in Gro levels or function result in profound developmental abnormalities and disease.